Brad Pitt Visits Kids, Angelina Jolie Faces Marriage Rumors

 The Entertainment Tonight insider revealed that while Brad Pitt has remained living at the Los Feliz home he once shared with Jolie, the compound has been quite quiet in the months since their split.

-Over the weekend, Brad Pitt paid a visit to his art studio in Los Angeles, and eyewitnesses described him as “skinny” and “disheveled.”
-However, according to a source close to the actor, Pitt has been working out regularly and “looks great.”
+Over the weekend, Brad Pitt paid a visit to his art studio in Los Angeles and eyewitnesses described him as “skinny” and “disheveled.”
+However, according a source close to the actor, Pitt has been working out regularly and “looks great.”

 As for Brad Pitt’s relationship with Angelina Jolie, the outlet claimed the estranged couple had begun speaking to one another directly after keeping their distance for the past several months.
 The insider also stated that the couple was dedicated to keeping their children’s best interest in mind.